 12. Related Items Based On User History

-Upselling will reliably increase your average order value.
-Are you suggesting alternative or related products to browsers within your search algorithm?
+Upselling will definitely help increase your average order value.
+Test suggesting alternative or related products to your visitors.
 Where and how are you suggesting those products?

 If a visitor doesn’t find what she’s looking for in the body of a page, she will return to the top of the page.
 Your header should provide a next step.